Toward the middle of each term, students will meet with their academic advisor to register for classes for the following term.

 SOC 310, 360, 362, 364, 370

-Any modern foreign language course of three or more semester hours credit beyond first semester of intermediate level.
+Any modern foreign language course of three or more term hours credit beyond the first term of intermediate level.

 You must register for a lecture and lab simultaneously; otherwise, you will get an error message.
 If you only need a lecture or a lab, please contact our office to register you.

-In order to go over 18 hours during a semester, you must have a specific GPA from the previous semester:
+In order to go over 18 hours during a term, you must have a specific GPA from the previous term as followed:

-If you have achieved the required GPA, you do not need approval to increase the hours.
-Contact our office and we will increase your hours.
+If you have the required GPA, you do not need approval to increase the hours.
+Contact the Registrar and we will increase your hours.
 You may then register for the additional course(s).

 You must contact the department who placed the hold to clear it before you may register.
 To view the hold, select Student, then Student Records, then View Holds.